 The baseline injection strategy was adapted from a 2014 Chevrolet Cruze having an engine similar to the light-duty 2.0 liter GM engine used for this study.
 All measurements were made under idle conditions and with the engine speed of 850 rpm maintained by adjusting the duration of the main injection.

-Exhaust temperature, as measured at the exhaust port, increased by 20oC with cylinder deactivation and increased by an additional 25oC with the deactivated fueling method.
-Reducing MAP caused the exhausted temperature to increase by as much as 80oC with all four cylinders active and 95oC for CDA and for deactivated fueling.
+Exhaust temperature, as measured at the exhaust ports, increased by 20oC with cylinder deactivation and increased by an additional 25oC with the deactivated fueling method.
+Reducing MAP caused the exhausted temperature to increase by as much as 80oC with all four cylinders active and 95oC for CDA and for deactivated fueling

 Meng Lyu, Yousif Alsulaiman, Corey Tambasco, Matthew Hall, Ron Matthews